ethandaviessmith/no-diving-allowed/game.md

 LifeGuard
 Guard Chair - shows colour coding of swimmers moods (view hidden safety risks) whistle - distance option to sometimes resolve issue

+#TODO
+swimmer has schedule based on mood e.g. enter then, no schedule checks energy adds tasks

+mood timer uses icons to show
+when interactible is considered gross, status icon appears above swimmer

+life guard has things to do
+using activities adds grime, pool activity adds debris is_wet chance to spill water will_run toggle on swimmers grime or wet with will_run chance to cause accident (slip and fall)

+whistle (starts as small cricle that grows, circle grows around player, or arrows used to throw circle (becomes smaller on throw) to whistle far away)

+swimmer who heard whistle recently won't cause mischief, and will have a shorter perform_activity timer